Skip to main content

 Error 7: Lacking hazardous determinations on file.

 All hazardous wastes generated at your facility must have an accompanying hazardous waste determination on file.
 The most common violations around determinations include keeping outdated or discontinued chemicals at your facility, failing to list wastes at any time during the course of your hazardous waste’s management, or failing to keep copies of determinations.
 Start by making a list of all the hazardous waste your company generates (remember, this must include hazardous wastes at any time in the course of management including before, during and after any dilution, mixing or altering).
 Next, find out whether any exemptions apply to your wastes, then categorize your wastes as either “listed” or “characteristic” hazardous wastes.
+Document "generator knowledge" when it is used to make a hazardous waste determination.
+Remember to accurately determine your generator status.
+The exemptions that a facility may use to store hazardous waste depend on the amount of waste generated each calendar month.
+Losing count of how much hazardous waste your facility generates can lead you to overlook critical management standards, training mandates or reporting requirements that apply to your site.
 Ultimately, the purpose of your hazardous waste determination is to identify and document properties and characteristics of your waste streams, which may require testing.

 Error 8: Failure to have a contingency plan.